AlexField442/Sonic-2-Rewritten/README.md

 * Fixed Sonic overlapping the hangable vines in Mystic Cave.
 * Fixed the balloons in the Metropolis boss not bursting after hitting the player until they touch the floor once.
 * Made the balloons pop in the Metropolis boss when defeated (technically not a bugfix, but it prevents the sprite limit from being overloaded in the results, also _Sonic 3 & Knuckles_ does this as well for its throwback boss).
+* Stopped the timer after the Wing Fortress boss to prevent a time over and other issues.
 * Fixed the clouds in the ending popping into existence on the right side of the screen.
 * Fixed the birds in the ending appearing in front of the Tornado, yet behind Sonic.
 * Fixed the Special Stage animations not working correctly, meaning they now appear much smoother.